Tel: +33 (0) 479088026

 Tel: +33 (0) 479080093

-One of the best mountain restaurants in the whole of Courchevel, worth making a special trip for.
-Quick and seamless service in a sunny setting with great views, situated at the top of the Ariondaz bubble.
+A lovely place to absorb some sunshine and one of Courchevel’s best value mountain restaurants.
+Quick and friendly service in a picturesque setting with great views, situated at the top of the Ariondaz bubble.
+What more could you want?

 BEST FOR: Vin chaud with a view